-- 1st semester internship students are permitted a maximum of 15 client contact hours per week.
+- Minimum of 12 hours/week client appointment times 1st semester internship students are permitted a maximum of 12 client contact hours per week.
 This usually requires "overscheduling" to ensure students are able to obtain close to this amount.
-Exactly how many contact hours are able to be scheduled and how many clients on an individual student's caseload is site dependent. - 3 hours biweekly class time with the faculty instructor (i.e., group supervision) class time/group supervision is scheduled on a specific day/time per the University course schedule. - 1 hour per week individual (dyadic) supervision with the site-supervisor supervision day/time shall be negotiated with the supervisor. - 1 hour of supervision per week with AAMFT Approved Supervisor/Candidate Please note: External MFT supervision required on weeks in which student does not attend internship class
+Exactly how many contact hours are able to be scheduled and how many clients on an individual student's caseload is site dependent. - 3 hours/week class time with the faculty instructor (i.e., group supervision) class time/group supervision is scheduled on a specific day/time per the University course schedule. - 1 hour/week individual (dyadic) supervision with the site-supervisor individual supervision day/time shall be negotiated with the supervisor. - 1 hour/week individual (dyadic) supervision with the MFT supervisor individual supervision day/time shall be negotiated with the supervisor. - 3-5 hours/week clinical documentation time used for completion of documentation is usually flexible, however documentation for a particular session must usually be completed within 48 business hours of the session. - Additional time may be devoted to: driving, client phone calls, group supervision at the internship site, etc.